 It’s best to pack a large duffel or soft bag as your main pack.
-We brought this 18 x 40 inch Lewis N Clark duffle, available on Amazon for under $30.
+We bought this 18 x 40 inch Lewis N Clark duffle, available on Amazon for under $30.
 It worked great for our 2-month safari and has since traveled around the world with us.
 Standard suitcases and bags with frames can be a problem fitting into the lockers.
 Our Osprey wheeled luggage did fit into the locker and we have the 80-liter bag.
-Standard suitcases are also impossible to reach into while inside the locker.
-A duffel you can leave inside the locker and still grab something out of your bag.
+Standard wheeled suitcases are also impossible to reach into while inside the locker.
+A duffel you can leave in the locker and still grab something out of your bag.
 If you happen to bring a bag that doesn’t’ fit in the lockers there should be room underneath the truck to store the empty bag.

 To stay organized over a long African safari it’s a must to have packing cubes.
 Packing into packing cubes lets you take just what you need to your tent for the night.
 We highly suggest the Eagle Creek brand, the cheaper ones don’t last as long.
 Packing cubes also let you keep all your cold gear in one place so it’s easy to find when you get chilled.
 Don’t forget to bring a smaller day bag for excursions outside the big overland trucks.